 |Application, Confirmation, Cancellation etc

-The participation fee is EUR 1350 (All prices are VAT exclusive and VAT 25% will be added).
-The fee includes course documentation, coffee, lunches and a course dinner.
+The participation fee is EUR 1400 (All prices are VAT exclusive and VAT 25% will be added).
+The fee includes course documentation, the textbook "Quantitative Pharmacology, An Introduction to Integrative Pharmacokinetic-Pharmacodynamic Analysis", coffee-breakes, lunches and a course dinner.

-A number of hotel rooms have been booked at the Maritim Hotel München at preferential rates between Tuesday, September 10 – Thursday, September 12, 2013.
-The price for a single room is EUR 140/night (VAT exclusive) including breakfast.
+A number of hotel rooms have been booked at the Maritim Hotel München at preferential rates between Tuesday, September 9 – Thursday, September 11, 201.
+The price for a single room is EUR 235/night (VAT exclusive) including breakfast.